12 Popular Jewelry Chains Types: Styles, Features and Tips

 The Most Comfortable Chain to Wear

 Chain jewelry, while attractive, can be unpleasant at times.
 Hair twisting or tugging is a common issue or factor that causes discomfort when wearing chains.
-Chains with pincer-like links capture hair and skin more frequently than other chains.
 The clasp, jump rings, and cap are other places where hair or skin can get caught.

 • Herringbone chains